nginxinc/nginx-amplify-doc/amplify-faq.md

 To delete a system using the web interface — find it in the [Inventory](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#inventory), and choose the [i] icon.
 You can delete objects from the popup window that appears next.

-Bear in mind—deleting objects there will not stop the agent.
+Bear in mind — deleting objects there will not stop the agent.
 To completely remove a system from monitoring, please stop or uninstall the agent first, and then clean it up in the web interface.
 Don't forget to also clean up any alerts.

 <!-- /section:3 -->

 <!-- section:4 -->

-## 4. Metrics and Metadata
+## 4. NGINX Amplify Metrics and Metadata

 ### 4.1.
 What Metrics and Metadata Are Collected?

 NGINX Amplify Agent collects the following types of data:

-  * **System metadata.** This is basic information about the OS environment where the agent runs.
-This could be the hostname, uptime information, OS flavor, and other data.
+  * **NGINX metrics.** The agent collects a lot of NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), the NGINX Plus extended status, the NGINX log files, and from the NGINX process state.
-  * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic, etc.
+  * **System metrics.** These are various key metrics describing the system, e.g. CPU usage, memory usage, network traffic, etc.
   * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, the path to the binary, build configuration options, etc. NGINX metadata also includes the NGINX configuration elements.
-  * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX log files.
+  * **System metadata.** This is the basic information about the OS environment where the agent runs.
+This could be the hostname, uptime, OS flavor, and other data.

-Amplify Agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the data, but may occasionally invoke certain system utilities like *ps(1)*.
+The agent will mostly use Python's [psutil()](https://github.com/giampaolo/psutil) to collect the metrics, but occasionally it may also invoke certain system utilities like *ps(1)*.

 ### 4.2.
 How Is the NGINX Configuration Parsed and Analyzed?

-Amplify Agent is able to automatically find all relevant NGINX configuration files, parse them, extract their logical structure, and send the associated JSON data to the Amplify backend for further analysis and reporting.
+The agent is able to automatically find all relevant NGINX configuration files, parse them, extract their logical structure, and send the associated JSON data to the Amplify backend for further analysis and reporting.

 To parse SSL certificate metadata the Amplify Agent uses standard openssl(1) functions.
 SSL certificates are parsed and analyzed only when the corresponding [settings](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#account-settings) are turned on.
 SSL certificate analysis is *off* by default.

 The agent DOES NOT ever send the raw unprocessed config files to the backend system.
-In addition, the following directives in the NGINX configuration are NOT analyzed—and their parameters ARE NOT exported to the SaaS backend:
+In addition, the following directives in the NGINX configuration are NOT analyzed — and their parameters ARE NOT exported to the SaaS backend:
 [ssl_certificate_key](http://nginx.org/en/docs/mail/ngx_mail_ssl_module.html#ssl_certificate_key), [ssl_client_certificate](http://nginx.org/en/docs/mail/ngx_mail_ssl_module.html#ssl_client_certificate), [ssl_password_file](http://nginx.org/en/docs/mail/ngx_mail_ssl_module.html#ssl_password_file), [ssl_stapling_file](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_stapling_file), [ssl_trusted_certificate](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_trusted_certificate), [auth_basic_user_file](http://nginx.org/en/docs/http/ngx_http_auth_basic_module.html#auth_basic_user_file), [secure_link_secret](http://nginx.org/en/docs/http/ngx_http_secure_link_module.html#secure_link_secret).

 For more information on configuration analysis and reports see the [Amplify documentation](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#analyzer).